Extra charges will also be levied on the users who will ask for a pickup other than the ones that have been registered.

 An extra cost will also be imposed on the rider if the driver needs to wait longer than 8 minutes for a ride.
 Extra charges will also be levied on the users who will ask for a pickup other than the ones that have been registered.

-It’s an acknowledgment that the job of driving begins long before the rider gets into the car, and that some trips, especially suburban ones, don’t feel fair from an earnings perspective, quoted Aaron Schildkrout, head of driver product at Uber.
-These new surcharges are aimed “precisely at solving those pain points,” he added.
+It’s an acknowledgment that the job of driving begins long before the rider gets into the car and that some trips, especially suburban ones, don’t feel fair from an earnings perspective.
+These new surcharges are aimed “precisely at solving those pain points.”

 Along with the new change, the ride-sharing giant is also working on the cancellation charges that will be renewed.
 Uber is planning to offer the benefit of the same to both the riders as well as to the drivers.